nots1dd/kae/README.md

 - [ ] 4.
 Possibly integrate tmux/ncurses to create terminals within the editor (have to figure this one out)

 - [ ] 5.
 Add a `~/.kilorc` file for some user config capability

+## CREDITS

+The origin of this editor is totally derived from `https://github.com/snaptoken/kilo-tutorial`

+This project is intended to help myself understand more about text editors, along with building upon something already made.

+## LICENSE

+This project is licensed under GNU - GPL version 3